shermanloan/scejson-doc/doc/module-loan.md

 }
 ```

-The `Data` object for a response from the loan module is defined below:
+The `Data` object for a response from the loan module is defined below, in the
+order the fields are returned:

 ### 🟥 Errors